MR901/posts/_posts/2025-10-22-laws-of-life.rst

      - Common Use
    * - 1
      - Law of Attraction
-     - Focus shapes attention, choices, and results.
-     - What you focus on, you notice and act on.
-This reflects attention bias and goal-directed behavior—not metaphysical attraction.
-Focus shapes perception, which guides choices and actions.
+     - Like attracts like through focused attention and expectation.
+     - Your mental focus and beliefs shape what you notice, pursue, and ultimately manifest in your life through attention bias and confirmation effects.
-     - - Attention filter: you see more of what you look for.
+     - - Selective perception: you notice what aligns with your focus.
-       - Expectancy: beliefs influence effort and persistence.
+       - Expectation effects: beliefs influence behavior and outcomes.
-       - Action: align daily steps with desired goals.
-     - Goal-setting, habits, coaching, personal effectiveness
+       - Action alignment: focus creates momentum toward goals.
+       - Self-fulfilling prophecy: expectations shape reality.
+     - Personal development, goal achievement, mindset work, behavioral change
    * - 2
      - Law of Karma
+     - Actions create karmic consequences that return to the actor.
+     - The energy and intention you put into the world creates ripples that eventually return to you, shaping your future opportunities and circumstances.
-     - Choices and actions bring consequences.
+     - - Ethical causation: actions have moral consequences.
-     - Over time, what you do tends to come back in kind.
-     - - Intention: align means with ends.
+       - Reciprocal universe: giving creates conditions for receiving.
-       - Consistency: repeated acts shape reputation.
+       - Character building: repeated actions shape destiny.
-       - Community: relationships echo behavior.
-     - Ethics, leadership, personal growth
+       - Long-term justice: balance emerges over time.
+     - Spiritual growth, ethical living, relationship building, life purpose
    * - 3
      - 80/20 Productivity (Pareto)
-     - A few tasks create most of your impact.
-     - Spend time on the small set of actions that move the needle.
+     - 20% of efforts produce 80% of results.
+     - Most outcomes come from a small fraction of inputs.
+Focus energy on the highest-leverage activities to maximize personal impact and effectiveness.
-     - - Identify leverage: find high-yield activities.
+     - - Vital few: identify the most impactful 20% of activities.
-       - Time blocking: protect deep work slots.
-       - Prune: say no to low-value tasks.
-     - Time management, personal effectiveness, planning
+       - Effort allocation: concentrate on high-value tasks.
+       - Efficiency focus: eliminate or delegate low-value work.
+       - Impact measurement: track what actually moves the needle.
+     - Personal productivity, career optimization, time management, goal prioritization

 13a.
 Cognitive Biases in Judgment